katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_COLLECTIONS+IENUMERABLES.md

 # Potential Exercise Scoping for C# Foundation: Collections and IEnumerables

 One aspect of C# that students often struggle with during capstone development relates to all the variations of Lists, Collections and IEnumerables, and when to use which one.
-They are covered in a peremptory fashion in later koans, but that's not the same as learning how to use them in a large app.
+They are covered in a peremptory fashion in later Koans, but that's not the same as learning how to use them in a large app.

 Typically, some version of IEnumerable is returned from the repository in a list or collection form.
 Choosing "which of these to use when" is the biggest stumbling block - it may seem simple when first setting up the repo and accessing it, but then when those results are getting passed around to other methods, unanticipated problems can arise.